On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: The Two-Agent Stochastic Interaction Model

 where the sequence $\{W'(n)\}$ is again an i.i.d. sequence of random variables with density

-The sequence $\{Y(n)\}$ is called the embedded chain of $X(t)$.
-From \eqref{eq:stochasticeq}, the stationary solution is
+The sequence $\{Y(n)\}$ is called an embedded chain of $X(t)$.
+From the recurrence equation \eqref{eq:stochasticeq}, we can represent the stationary solution $Y$ as

-From the PASTA property described in Lemma \ref{lem:pasta}, the stationary distribution of $X({t})$ is the distribution of $Y(\infty)$.
-Hence, the stationary distribution $X(\infty)$ is a geometric sum of i.i.d. mixtures of Gaussian random variables. \begin{proposition} Assume that the interaction rate is constant $\lambda$.
-Then the stochastic solution of the stationary distribution is given by
+Consider a stationary Poisson point process with i.i.d. marks.
+The mark of point $t_n$ is a standard Brownian motion starting from 0 (only the restriction of this Brownian motion from time 0 to time $t_{n+1}-t_n$ is useful).
+Let $\{{\mathcal F}_t\}$ be the sigma algebra generated by this marked point process.
+The stochastic process $X(t)$ is ${\mathcal F}_t$ adapted and also ${\mathcal F}_t$-predictable when assuming its paths are left-continuous.
+The ${\mathcal F}_t$-intensity of $N$ is the constant $\lambda$.
+It then follows from the PASTA property in Lemma \ref{lem:pasta} that the stationary distribution of $X({t})$ coincides with the distribution of $Y$.
+Hence, the stationary distribution of $X$ is a geometric sum of i.i.d. mixtures of Gaussian random variables. \begin{proposition} Under {\bf (C1)} the stationary distribution of $X$ is that of the sum

-where the $V(j)$'s are i.i.d. mixtures of Gaussians with density $h$. \end{proposition} As a corollary, we can easily find the characteristic function of the stationary distribution. \begin{corollary} The characteristic function of the stationary distribution is
+where the $V(j)$'s are i.i.d. mixtures of Gaussians with density $h$. \end{proposition}